• Skip to primary navigation

 18. Tha Pom Khlong Song Nam

-One of the smaller national parks on this list, Tha Pom Khlong Song Nam is still no doubt a remarkable place to visit in Thailand.
+Tha Pom Khlong Song Nam may be one of the smaller national parks on this list, but it still is a remarkable place to visit in Thailand.
 Situated in a remote part of Krabi Province, this national park is far removed from the usual tourist trail through southern Thailand.
-But those that make it to Tha Pom Khlong Song Nam are in for a treat, as the park features crystal clear rivers that flow through dense mangroves, which you can explore by boardwalk.
+Those who make it to Tha Pom Khlong Song Nam are in for a treat, as the park features crystal clear rivers that flow through dense mangroves, which you can explore by boardwalk.

 Beautiful landscape of sky and clouds above the sea during sunset at Khao Lak Beach in Khao Lak-Lam Ru National Park, Takuapa, Phang Nga province, Thailand